 Building and Maintaining Trust

 Another component of using email for payment requests is the need to build trust.
 Customers may forget they signed up for emails from you, or even forget they patronized your business.
 In the case of debt collection, you may even be less familiar to consumers.

 Remember, scammers are becoming more prevalent through phone calls and text messages, but they haven’t abandoned the inbox.
 If your company’s emails don’t look professional, you will quickly lose trust and potentially miss out on revenue.

-All written, consumer-facing communications should be read and edited internally before being sent.
+Read and edit all written, consumer-facing communications before sending them.
 Many spam or phishing emails can be identified by certain hallmarks.
 To differentiate yourself and create the best first impression: